elipousson/presentations/2016-06-21-explore-101-research.md

 ## How do questions and sources work together?

+Your research questions guide your search for sources.

+Your sources guide your research questions.

 Note: Research is an iterative process and your questions depend on available time and sources.

 > You will go through many of the same steps again and again.
 You will have to read documents, pursue interesting ideas, read some more, create more questions, find documents, and so on.
 Continue doing this until you reach a question that is small enough that you think you could answer it in the time available to you.